neondatabase/website/content/docs/serverless/serverless-driver.md

 ### Vercel Edge Function with `Pool.query()`

-You can rewrite the example above as a Vercel Edge Function using `Pool`, as follows:
+You can rewrite the earlier example above as a Vercel Edge Function using `Pool`, as follows:

 ```js
 import { Pool } from '@neondatabase/serverless';